procrastinate-org/procrastinate/docs/howto/locks.rst

 limit on the length of a lock string, but stay reasonable).

-A task can only take a single lock so there's no dead-lock scenario possible where 2 running tasks are waiting one another.
+A task can only take a single lock so there's no dead-lock scenario possible where two running tasks are waiting one another.

 There is no mechanism in place to expire locks yet, but if a task fails without the whole Python process crashing, it will free its lock.